moditect/oss-quickstart/README.md

-# OSS Bootstrap
+# OSS Quickstart

 Apache Maven archetypes for bootstrapping new open-source projects.

-Think the _maven-quickstart-archetype_ and friends, but more modern and opinionated.
+Think _maven-quickstart-archetype_ and friends, but more modern and opinionated.

 ## Features